surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Create Dashboard

-Dashboard provides  access to view multiple reports or charts on single screen layout,in this way you can get a quick view on the related data.in order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive.
+Dashboard provides  access to view multiple reports or charts on single screen layout,in this way you can get a quick view on the related data. in order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive.
 Select Dashboard Section and click on New Dashboards button.

 ## Ability for Multiple Layouts